builderdevelopment/dde/README.md

 ### Prerequisites

-All you need to get started is a clean install of [Doki Doki Literature Club](https://ddlc.moe)!
+All you need to get started is a clean install of [Doki Doki Literature Club](https://ddlc.moe) and [the latest release of Doki Doki Extended](https://github.com/builderdevelopment/dde/releases).

 ### Installation